 by Eugenia Flynn

 Ali Gumillya Baker, is a Mirning woman from the Nullarbor on the West Coast of South Australia.
-She is a visual artist, performer, filmmaker.
-Ali holds a Bachelor of Visual Arts (Hons) from the University of South Australia and a Master of Arts (Screen Studies) from Flinders University.
-She is Lecturer at Yunggorendi First Nations Centre at Flinders University and her areas of research interest include, colonial archives, memory and intergenerational transmission of knowledge.
-Ali is a member of the Unbound Collective, a collective of female Aboriginal artists and academics.
+She is a visual artist, performer, filmmaker, lecturer at Yunggorendi First Nations Centre at Flinders University, and member of the Unbound Collective, four Aboriginal artists, activists and academics.
+Her areas of research interest include, colonial archives, memory and intergenerational transmission of knowledge.

-Writer Eugenia Flynn sat down with Ali Gumillya Baker to talk about being an artist and an academic.
-The result is an in-depth conversation* covering the intersections of history, culture, art, performance, Indigenous knowledges and western academia.
+Eugenia Flynn sat down with Ali Gumillya Baker to talk about being an artist and an academic.
+The result is a conversation that covers the intersections of history, culture, art, performance, Indigenous knowledges and western academia.